XiangxiongFeng/p8105_hw2_XiangxiongFeng/HW2.md

     ##
     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

+    ## Warning: There was 1 warning in `mutate()`.
+    ## ℹ In argument: `age_at_onset = as.numeric(age_at_onset)`.
+    ## Caused by warning:
+    ## ! 强制改变过程中产生了NA

+There are 483 obs and 6 variables in this data set.
+During the import process, the value of variables: sex and apoe4 are converted to non-numberic value.
+There are 97 obs develop MCI.
+The average current age is 65.6113402, average age at onset is 70.2628866.